Journal Entries for Factoring Receivables

 Factoring receivables accounting without recourse and the proper journal entries are not hard to make, and we stand ready to help you understand how accounts receivable factoring works.
 We know you have many choices when it comes to factoring companies.
 Please pick Bankers to be your accounts receivable factoring company to receive safe and immediate cash from an award-winning factor company.

-We are industry leaders, please call Bankers Factoring with any questions about how you properly account for factoring accounts receivable and make a proper journal entry for factoring of receivables reserves.
+We are industry leaders in invoice financing and want to help you safely grow your business.
+Please call Bankers Factoring with any questions about how you properly account for factoring accounts receivable and make a proper journal entry for the factoring of receivables reserves.

 Struggling with cash flow needs from slow-paying customer invoices?
 We also have special receivable factoring programs for start-ups and fast-growth small business owners from one of the few award-winning invoice factoring companies.
-Factoring with Bankers is cheaper than swiping a credit card.
+And remember, invoice factoring with Bankers Factoring is cheaper and safer than swiping a credit card and a great financing option for business owner cash flow problems.

 Ready for the owner-employees of Bankers Factoring to fund your entrepreneurial dreams through non-recourse receivable financing?
 Call 866-598-4295 or go to Bankers-Factoring-Application.